Exceptional Points, Bulk-Boundary Correspondence, and Entanglement Properties for a Dimerized Hatano-Nelson Model with Staggered Potentials: Introduction

-In order to highlight the different phenomena possible in Gaussian non-Hermitian models, we will study a minimal model which allows to turn various symmetries on and off.
+In order to highlight the different phenomena possible in Gaussian non-Hermitian models and to demonstrate in a fully analytical manner the recent novel results regarding their topology \cite{MonkmanSirkerNH}, we will study a minimal model which allows to turn various symmetries on and off.
 In the Hermitian case, one of the best-known one-dimensional systems with symmetry-protected topological order is the Su-Schrieffer-Heeger (SSH) model \cite{SSH1979} which has chiral symmetry and belongs to the BDI class.
 This model has alternating strong and weak hoppings and topological edge modes are present if the two sites at the end of an open chain are weakly coupled to their respective neighbors.
-Here we make the model non-Hermitian by allowing for parity breaking hoppings, i.e., different hopping amplitudes to the left and to the right.
+Here, we make the model non-Hermitian by allowing for parity breaking hoppings, i.e., different hopping amplitudes to the left and to the right.
 In addition, we also introduce staggered imaginary onsite potentials to allow for a non-Hermitian, $\mathcal{PT}$-symmetric limit.
-Physically, the parity breaking can arise in an effective description of an SSH model with gain and loss.
+Physically, parity breaking can arise in an effective description of an SSH model with gain and loss.
 This phenomenon has been investigated in plasmonic chains \cite{Ling} and photonic lattices \cite{Longhi}.
-For equal hoppings to the left and to the right, the model is $\mathcal{PT}$ symmetric.
 The model is depicted in Fig.~\ref{fig:HNmodel}

 and can be viewed either as a dimerized Hatano-Nelson model \cite{HN1996} or an SSH chain with asymmetric hopping.